christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 ## 2. Object Choice

-Romanticism would say humans choose who to fall in love with based on an inate sense that guides us to a partner that's perfect for us.
+Romanticism would say humans choose who to fall in love with based on an innate sense that guides us to a partner that's perfect for us.
 Humans probably fall in love with people that love them in **familiar ways** - the ways their parents cared for them as children - which isn't necessarily correct or positive (as all heuristics are).

 Humans may have negative patterns of what they think they want from a partner that were created when they were too young to understand them.